sanjaybankar12/UserTaskManagement/README.md

 so that it will create require table then keep as <b>update</b> always.
 >spring.jpa.hibernate.ddl-auto=update

-Use following URL in brower,
+Use following URL in browser,
 >http://localhost:8082/home